tiuscia/ticketing-app/README.md

 In this version I revisited the code and made some changes:

 - I added TypeScript
-- I changed the file structure
+- file structure
+- PriorityDisplay Component

 ## Getting Started